As a young child, Pamela L. Travres believed in magic; as an adult, she wrote about it.

 As a young child, she believed in God; as an adult, she practiced a more impersonal cosmic oriented spirituality.

 The reasons for theses drastic changes in her outlook on life will be explored in future posts.
-For now, let’s concentrate on the emergence of the Magical Child and the role it played in the first years of her life.
+For now, let’s concentrate on her childhood experience of magic.

 Her biographer, Valerie Lawson, reports that Pamela found solace in books.
-Stories stirred her soul.
-The first stories she heard came from the washerwoman of the household, Matilda, who was notorious for telling the “Grims.”
+Stories stirred her soul, and the first stories she heard came from the washerwoman of the household, Matilda, who was notorious for telling the “Grims.”

 As soon as Pamela learned to read (at the early age of three or four), she discovered that “Grims” was not a generic word for narrative but a collection of fairy tales by the Brothers Grimm.
 And were a collection of two volumes, “squat, red, sturdy volumes, coarse of paper, close of print, discovered in my father’s bookcase.”